Search for Important Questions

 3. When was the Bank of England established?

-2. Who wrote the book 'Caste in India'?
+2. Who wrote 'Ethnography in India'?

-3. Who introduced token currency in India?
+3. Who introduced the Iqta System in India?

 1. Describe the history and development of legal profession in India from Ancient age to present day.